 and how we use this to look afresh at natural and managed environments; and how we understand and inhabit with them.

 In addition to collaborative projects, Richard is researching the process of co-creating tactical interventions as a means to secure or maintain agency in relation to place-shaping, urban design and policy processes.
-He has a workspace at East Gate Studios, part of Gatehouse Arts in Harlow, UK.
+He works on a variety of initiatives in Harlow, UK and has a workspace In Shefford, UK.
 He is a Fellow of the RSA: Royal Society for the encouragement of Arts, Manufactures and Commerce and a member of:

 the UK’s Urban Design Group, a membership charity open to all who care about the quality of life in our cities, towns and villages and believe that raising standards of urban design is central to its improvement (student member).